 EMDR

-EMDR (Eye Movement Desensitisation and Reprocessing) was developed by Francine Shapiro in the 1980s and is a therapy which enables clients to heal from the symptoms of emotional distress as a result of disturbing life experiences.
-For the majority of the time your body manages new information and experiences without you being aware of it, usually during REM sleep.
+EMDR (Eye Movement Desensitisation and Reprocessing) was developed by Francine Shapiro in the 1980s.
+It is an evidence-based therapy that helps people recover from symptoms of emotional distress linked to difficult or traumatic experiences.
+For most people, the brain processes new information naturally, often during REM sleep.
 EMDR Dr Jo Wood

-Recommended in the NICE guidelines for the treatment of trauma, sessions last between 60 and 90 minutes and the number of sessions needed varies, depending upon the severity of the problem.
+EMDR is recommended in the NICE guidelines for the treatment of trauma.
+Sessions last between 60 and 90 minutes and the number of sessions required varies depending on the nature and severity of the difficulties being addressed.

 For further information about this approach follow this link: http://emdrassociation.org.uk/what-is-emdr/background-and-basics/